 Mardi Gras Style

-From simple feathered masks to elaborate sequin costumes, one thing is for certain when it comes to dressing up for America's #1 Party: ANYTHING GOES!!
+From feathered masks to elaborate sequin costumes, one thing is for certain when it comes to dressing up for America's #1 Party: ANYTHING GOES!!
 The more unique, colorful and crazy your costume is, the more heads you'll turn!
 So suit up, or don't - Mardi Gras is the place to see and be seen!
-Check out some of our favorite Mardi Gras Styles in the vid below.
+Check out some of our favorite Mardi Gras Styles in the videos below.

 Mardi Gras 2014 was another exceptional year with Mardi Gras Insider Tours!
 We had guests from Australia, Spain, Canada and Americans from coast to coast: New York City to Sunny California and everything in between!
 Thank you to all of our wonderful guests for another AMAZING YEAR!!
 Check out our "Mardi Gras 2014 Fun" video below:

 "2015 Bourbon Street Shenanigans" by Mardi Gras Insider Tours:

 For those wondering what to wear for the annual Mardi Gras festivities in New Orleans, there is a short answer: anything.
 Because when it comes to Mardi Gras costumes and fashion, the only rule is that there are no rules.

 "It is absolutely anything," says Andrea Kolasinski Marcinkus, Academic Director for Fashion Design and Fashion Marketing & Management at The Illinois Institute of Art - Schaumburg.
 Marcinkus is an avid Mardi Gras fan and frequent spectator.
 "As a rule, the more brightly colored and crazy, the better.
 It's anything goes, as long as it's over the top."